garyscarter/playing-card-app/README.md

 Run `npm install` to install all project dependencies before running, buidling or testing.

 ### Run Production Code
-Run `npm start` for a server running a production build.
+Run `npm run start-prod` for a server running a production build.
 This will open the application in your browser automatically.

 ### Run Development Code
-Run `ng serve --open` for a dev server.
+Run `npm run start-dev` for a dev server.
 This will open the application in your browser automatically.
-Any changes made to code will be be autonmatically updated.
+Any changes made to code will be be automatically updated.

 ### Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 This will build the project to the `dist/` directory.
 Use the `--prod` flag for a production build.

 ### Running tests

-Run `npm test` to execute the karma unit tests.
+Run `npm run unit-test` to execute the karma unit tests.

-Run `npm e2e` to execute the Protractor end-to-end tests *Before running the e2e tests make sure you are running the application.*
+Run `npm run e2e-test` to execute the Protractor end-to-end tests *Before running the e2e tests make sure you are running the application.*

+### Running lint analysis
+Run `npm run lint` to run lint anaylsis.

 ## Application User Guide